SCIENCE!

 As a sophomore at Mississippi State University, I founded the Neuroscience Club organization.
 Upon arriving at MSU, I had limited knowledge of both academia and the intricacies of neuroscience.
 When I searched for terms like 'brain' or 'neuroscience' on the university’s platforms, I found little information.
 Eventually, I discovered that neuroscience was present, though not always labeled as such.
 This realization inspired me to establish the club, and through this process, I was able to deepen my understanding of the field.
 The club quickly grew to over two hundred members and hosted a range of events, most notably two brain dissections.
 We also organized numerous outreach activities and provided opportunities to examine genuine neurons under the microscope.
 The club has become a unifying force for all neuroscience-related initiatives on campus, fostering growth in the field and playing a key role in the establishment of the university’s first official neuroscience minor.

-As the president, I placed a priority in making our advertisement interesting.
 Myself and Gabriella Sutherland, Artist and President of Arts and Letters, work on creating all the club graphics ourselves.

 Myself with fellow Executive officers, Emma and James

-Brickfire Mentoring Project visiting day
+Brickfire Mentoring Project Visiting Day

 Neuroscience Club visited the kids at brickfire